-- DAILY STAFF HEALTH SCREENINGS - Villages team members will be health-screened daily and sent home for any respiratory symptoms, including coughing, sneezing, wheezing, shortness of breath, runny nose, sore throat, or fever.
+- DAILY STAFF HEALTH SCREENINGS - Villages team members will be health-screened daily and sent home for any respiratory symptoms, including coughing, wheezing, shortness of breath, runny nose, sore throat, or fever.

 Here are additional steps our staff members are taking: